The Million Token Question: What We Actually Found

 Why Fill Percentage Mattered

-A lot of long-context versus retrieval comparisons are confounded.
+A lot of long context versus retrieval comparisons are confounded.
 One system sees a crowded prompt.
 The other sees a lighter one.
 If the lighter system wins, you do not know whether it won because retrieval was better or because the model had less to process.

 If you are evaluating context strategies in your own stack, track fill percentage explicitly.
 It can change quality more than teams expect.